camunda/camunda-docs/docs/guides/utilizing-forms.md

 ## Connect your form to a BPMN diagram

+Next, let's implement a task form into a diagram.
+In tandem, we can connect your form to a user task or start event.

 Click on the **Forms** tab again to view a list of all the forms you've created.

-Next, let's implement a task form into a diagram.
-To connect your form to a user task or start event, take the following steps:
+Take the following steps:

 1. Click the **Diagrams** tab at the top of the screen.
 2. Select the diagram where you'd like to apply your form.